 As a specialised financial services organisation with a small physical presence, the direct environmental and social impacts of Investec's daily operations are limited.

 We embrace our responsibility to understand and manage our own carbon footprint.
-We have been carbon neutral in our direct operations since 2018.
+In February 2020 we achieved net-zero carbon status in our Scope 1 and 2 (and part of Scope 3, for example business travel) emissions and committed to ongoing carbon neutrality.
 Our priority is to avoid, then limit and minimise our direct carbon impact from day-to-day operations as well as create awareness to encourage positive sustainable behaviour among our stakeholders.
 This may include procuring energy from renewable sources or acquiring renewable energy certificates.
-Only then will we offset our remaining unavoidable carbon emissions to ensure a net-zero direct carbon impact.
-We also continue to reduce our historic carbon impact through our various voluntary community initiatives.
+Only then will we offset our remaining carbon dioxide emissions to ensure a net-zero direct carbon impact.

 In terms of Scope 3 financed emissions, we believe that the widest and most positive influence we can have is for our businesses to use their specialist skills in advisory, lending and investing to support our clients and stakeholders to move as quickly and smoothly as possible towards a low-carbon economy.
-We also support the development of innovative solutions that will help accelerate a decarbonised economy.
-We have established a baseline for our Scope 3 emissions within our financed activities which guides our net-zero carbon strategy and short-medium and long-term targets for reaching net-zero as a group.
+We also support the development of innovative solutions and engage in advocacy efforts that will help accelerate a decarbonised economy.
+We are continuously working to understand the carbon emissions from our Scope 3 activities by participating in international alliances like the Partnership for Carbon Accounting Financials (PCAF).